 The End Of Edo

-The period after 1945 has been especially fruitful thanks to the development of technology, contributing a large number of loan words specifically in this sector.
+The period after 1945 has been especially fruitful thanks to the development of technology, contributing a large number of foreign loanwords specifically in this sector.

-While English loan words are the most common (think teburu and konpyuta), Japanese has been exceptionally open to words from a huge number of languages ranging from French to Malaysian.
+While English loanwords are the most common (think teburu and konpyuta), Japanese has been exceptionally open to words borrowed from a huge number of languages ranging from French to Malaysian.

 Japanese Continues To Change Every Day!

-Even ten or twenty years ago, concepts like the niwaka fan (a rugby fan with enthusiasm that comes completely out of nowhere specifically because of the World Cup) did not exist.
+Even ten or twenty years ago, Japanese terms and concepts like the niwaka fan (a rugby fan with enthusiasm that comes completely out of nowhere specifically because of the World Cup) did not exist.

 And don’t forget—learning does not have to be chore.
 Approach Japanese (or any other language) with consistency and at a pace that works for you.
 This will help you to achieve your goals over the long term rather than burning out early.